Kasumigaseki Station (Saitama): History

 The station opened on 27 October 1916 as Matoba Station (的場駅) coinciding with the extension of the Tōjō Railway line from Kawagoe to Sakado-machi (now Sakado Station).
 It was renamed Kasumigaseki on 14 January 1930 following the opening of the nearby Kasumigaseki Country Club in 1929.
 Later, in 1940, the former name was reassigned to Matoba Station on the Kawagoe Line.

 A track operated by Saitama Prefecture formerly led from this station to a gravel excavation site on the nearby Iruma River, but this was closed in 1957.

 The platform was previously linked to the station building on the south side by an underground passage, but in 2007, the station was rebuilt with the station facilities relocated above the platforms.
 In 2008, an entrance was also added on the north side of the station.

 From 17 March 2012, station numbering was introduced on the Tōbu Tōjō Line, with Kasumigaseki Station becoming "TJ-23".

 From March 2023, Kasumigaseki Station became an Rapid Express service stop following the abolishment of the Rapid (快速, Kaisoku) services and reorganization of the Tōbu Tōjō Line services.
+In addition, through service via the Tōkyū Shin-yokohama Line, Sōtetsu Shin-yokohama Line, Sōtetsu Main Line, and Sōtetsu Izumino Line to Shin-Yokohama and Shōnandai commenced.